claudiuskerth/PhDthesis/Data_analysis/SNP-indel-calling/BAM_dedup/DEDUP.md

 Global coverage distribution after coverage filtering
 -----------------------------------------------------

 Filtering against excess coverage above the 99th percentile with `excess_coverage_filter.py` and minimum coverage for 1x in 15 ind.'s with `minimum_coverage_filter.py` has produced a new depth file (`samtools depth` format): `ParEry.noSEgt2.noDUST.COVfiltered.noTGCAGG.1.15.depth.gz`.
 The excess coverage filtering was based on SE read coverage only.
 Minimum coverage filtering was based on all reads.
+Note that this is before HWE filtering.

 ``` r
 # get connection to gzipped file